 Elephants are led by a matriarch ( Grandmother ).

 Most mating and births will occur in the rainy season; 1 calf born after a gestation of 22 months the longest in mammals.
 Most Elephants will consist of a herd of 9 to 11 Females and their calves and this forms the basic social unit.

-The Hluhluwe Umfolozi Game Reserve previously was regarded as two separate parks this today is one park with a corridor road in-between the two.
+The Hluhluwe Umfolozi Game Reserve previously was regarded as two separate parks back in the late 1800s.
+Today its one park with a corridor road in-between the two.
 In Winter months the Elephants are predominantly found in the Hluhluwe Reserve and as Summer approaches they will migrate down South towards the Umfolozi Reserve.

 Large breeding herds are sighted regularly on the banks of the Black Umfolozi River as well as watering holes.
 Both the Hluhluwe and the Umfolozi offers visitors vantage points of the watering holes.
 Ezemvelo Kzn Wildlife have developed numerous hides in both sides of the park and they remain a good source of viewing.
 The Umfolozi section in Summer hot spots are the areas of the Black Umfolozi River, Sontuli Loop and Mphafa hide.